PoojaSSW/FlightApp/README.md

 ## Design
 For **Airport congestion distribution** I used a map visual to easily discover the sirport location on a map and provide a realistic view of data for user.
 For **Airline delays and cancellation distribution** I used charting lib to emphasize to showcase the distance from the origin and posiible issues(AIRLINE_DELAY).
-2 variables can be depicted in the same chart therby providing transperancy in the data and visual.
+Two variables are depicted in the same chart thereby providing transperancy in the data and visual.

 ## Implementation Details
 Components: I've built this app using ReactJs/JavaScript and CSS.
 The components are organized in a way that'll signify each functionality and its usage.

 Libraries: React Simple Maps (https://www.react-simple-maps.io/)
            Recharts (https://recharts.org/)
            Modal (https://www.npmjs.com/package/react-modal)